Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Introduction

-Despite the memory footprint reduction in multi-task settings, this method imposes two previously unseen challenges.
-First, inference clusters have to additionally orchestrate the adapters required by the incoming requests as they are being scheduled.
-Punica~\cite{punica} and S-LoRA~\cite{slora} keep the base model stored in GPU memory and the adapters in the host memory.
-They consider storing adapters in the GPU memory too expensive as it can interfere with the memory allocations of incoming requests, i.e. for the key-value caches of their intermediate state.
-Instead, they fetch on-demand the adapters required by the running requests and discard them as soon as the requests terminate.
-S-Lora~\cite{slora} and dLora~\cite{dlora-osdi} further fetch in advance the adapters for the requests waiting in the system's queue to hide some of the loading overheads.
-Our study reveals that even \emph{the asynchronous adapter fetching increases the time-to-first-token (TTFT) latency, especially when the system is heavily loaded, as it increases the contention in the CPU-GPU PCIe link bandwidth}.
+However, our characterization of this environment shows that adapter-based LLM serving systems exhibit two challenges that substantially reduce performance.
+First, inference clusters have to orchestrate the adapters required by incoming requests as they are being scheduled.
+State-of-the-art systems~\cite{punica,slora} keep the base model stored in GPU memory and the adapters in host memory.
+Then, they fetch on-demand the adapters required by the running requests and discard them from the GPU memory as soon as the requests terminate.
+Some systems~\cite{slora,dlora-osdi} further fetch in advance the adapters for the requests waiting in the system's queue to hide some of the loading overheads.
+However, our study reveals that even such asynchronous adapter fetching increases the time-to-first-token (TTFT) latency, especially when the system is heavily loaded, as it increases contention in the CPU-GPU PCIe link.

-Second, apart from the loading costs, adapters introduce inference overheads.
-Decoupled computations over the base model and adapter increase the execution time of a single query~\cite{dlora-osdi}.
-Moreover, prior art~\cite{slora,dlora-osdi,punica,caraserve} executes batches of heterogeneous requests, i.e. for different tasks and LoRA adapters, increasing resource utilization and throughput but penalizing tail latency.
-Requests for adapters of higher rank take longer to execute and, thus, they stall the execution of smaller requests within the same batch~\cite{caraserve}.
-To reduce this bottleneck, one can cluster the requests for the same adapter~\cite{dlora-osdi} or for adapters of the same rank~\cite{caraserve} within the same node, i.e., server in a cluster that stores a given model and adapter replicas, potentially causing load imbalance and frequent request migration~\cite{dlora-osdi}.
-While focusing on multi-node distributed scheduling, most systems fail to account for the inevitable workload heterogeneity within a replica, i.e., at \emph{server-level}.
+Second, execution with adapters increases workload heterogeneity.
+This is because decoupled computations between base model and adapters increase the execution time of individual requests~\cite{dlora-osdi}, and such effect varies across requests.
+Moreover, the use of adapters can increase resource utilization and throughput, which results in the execution of heterogeneous batches of requests for different tasks and adapters~\cite{slora,dlora-osdi,punica,caraserve}.
+With increased heterogeneity, tail latency is penalized: large requests that take long to execute end up stalling smaller requests within the same batch~\cite{caraserve}.